ishneetdua/sagemaker-datawrangler/timeseries-dataflow/readme.md

 In a few minutes DataWragler will finish to provision recources and you could see "Import Data" screen.
 Data Wrangles support many data sources: Amazon S3, Amazon Athena, Amazon Redshift, Snowflake, Databricks.
 Our data already in S3, let's import it by clicking "Amazon S3" button.

+Note - Please wait for the import button to be enabled

 ![SelectS3](./pictures/SelectS3.png)

 ```python